blmarket/Nginx-proxy-test/README.md

 ## Result

-with `proxy_next_upstream` directive, nginx does not send 5xx error for client. when there is working server.
+with `proxy_next_upstream` directive, nginx does not send 5xx error for client when there is at least one working server.

 ## What this mean with zero-timeout deployments?